-- Prequalification provides information for contractors to understand new legislation (AB 1565) that signed into law (CAPCC Section 20111.6) requiring general contracts and certain subcontractors to be prequalified before they may bid on projects over \$1 million. - Bids Proposals and Contracts includes a link to DemandStar, the district's free procurement site, and contacts for the Construction Contracts staff. - Prop S & Z Ads, Site Walk & Low Bidder Info provides valuable information for marketing and strategic bidding.
+- Prequalification provides information for contractors to understand new legislation (AB 1565) that signed into law (CAPCC Section 20111.6) requiring general contracts and certain subcontractors to be prequalified before they may bid on projects over \$1 million.
+Provides a link to the online prequalification portal and a list of prequalified contractors. - Bids Proposals and Contracts includes a link to DemandStar, the district's free procurement site, a link to the online prequalification portal and a list of prequalified contractors, an overview of the DVBE participation requirement and link to the DVBE Tip Sheet, and contact information for the Construction Contracts and Outreach departments. - Prop S & Z Ads, Site Walk & Low Bidder Info provides valuable information for marketing and strategic bidding.
 This page lists the bid notice, pre-construction site walk sign-in sheet and bid tabulation sheet, including the low bidder's subcontractor list, for each bond-funded project.
-It's the perfect place for contractors to conduct market research and prebid due diligence. - Business Outreach provides an overview of the business outreach program; information about Prequalification, the DVBE requirement and small and emerging business self-certification; instructions on how to sign up for the outreach database; and a link to DemandStar.
+It's the perfect place for contractors to conduct market research and prebid due diligence.
+Also provides a link to the online prequalification portal and a list of prequalified contractors. - Business Outreach provides an overview of the business outreach program; information about Prequalification, the DVBE requirement and small and emerging business self-certification; instructions on how to sign up for the outreach database; and a link to DemandStar.
 The web address is http://sandi.net/page/934.
 Business Outreach offers a subpage-a library of past Business Outreach Newsletters. - Contracting Information features a link to DemandStar and information about Prequalification, the DVBE requirement, pre- and post-award contracts, the construction bid process, plan rooms, and contacts for the Construction Contracts and Professional Services contracting and procurement staff.